LP record: RCA Victor

 In September 1931, RCA Victor launched the first commercially available vinyl long-playing record, marketed as "Program-Transcription" records.
-These revolutionary discs were designed for playback at 33 1/3 rpm and pressed on a 30 cm diameter flexible plastic disc, with a duration of about ten minutes playing time per side.
-Victor's early introduction of a long-playing record was a commercial failure for several reasons including the lack of affordable, consumer playback equipment and consumer rejection during the Great Depression.
+These revolutionary discs were designed for playback at 33 1/3 rpm and were pressed on 30-cm diameter flexible plastic discs, with a duration of about ten minutes playing time per side.
+Victor's early introduction of a long-playing record was a commercial failure for several reasons, including the lack of affordable consumer playback equipment and consumer rejection during the Great Depression.
+Although RCA Victor had deleted most of their Program-Transcription records within a few years, some titles remained in the catalog until the end of the decade.
+Development on an improved long-playing record continued at RCA during the 1930s, but was suspended with the outbreak of World War II.

-These "Program Transcription" discs, as Victor called them, played at 33 1/3 rpm and used a somewhat finer and more closely spaced groove than typical 78 rpm records.
-They were to be played with a special "Chromium Orange" chrome-plated steel needle.
+These "Program Transcription" discs, as RCA Victor called them, played at 33 1/3 rpm and used a somewhat finer and more closely spaced groove than typical 78-rpm records.
+They were to be played with a special RCA "Chromium Orange" chrome-plated steel needle.
 The 10-inch discs, mostly used for popular and light classical music, were normally pressed in shellac, but the 12-inch discs, mostly used for "serious" classical music, were pressed in Victor's new vinyl-based "Victrolac" compound, which provided a much quieter playing surface.
 These records could hold up to 15 minutes per side.
 Beethoven's Fifth Symphony, performed by the Philadelphia Orchestra under Leopold Stokowski, was the first 12-inch recording issued.
 Compton Pakensham, reviewing the event in The New York Times, wrote, "What we were not prepared for was the quality of reproduction ... incomparably fuller."